I have to tell them, Brian.

 They need to…

-Hear our son, at only 10 years old, had to call 911.
+Hear that our son, at only 10 years old, had to call 911.
 See their loved ones and children’s faces in ours.
 Hear how our four babies watched me drag your lifeless body from the truck to begin CPR.

 They need to know that 392 days later, the tears still fall like rain.